tphummel/blog/_posts/2017-04-30-found-facts.md

 tags: [qs]
 ---

 Everyday we leave a wake of data behind us.
-Generally, you would you would assume this data is digital: things like pageviews, dns queries, retweets.
+Generally, you would assume this data is digital: things like pageviews, dns queries, retweets.
 Data thrown off by the actions we take each day within the communities we belong to.

 But people also leave a wake of physical data behind them, usually by accident.